dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ## Models

+- All of the models in this repository are convolutional neural networks built using Tensorflow.
+- They all involve transfer learning on top of Mobilnetv2
+- I chose Mobilnetv2 because of its small size and efficientcy when training.
+Each model was trained on tens of thousands of images and therefore, speed was the most important factor, considering that I wanted to test with many different architiectures and datasets.

 ### Base Model

-The implementation in this repository uses a convolutional neural network.
-It was built using tensorflow and was trained on top of Mobilenetv2.
+- The base model was built on top of Mobilnetv2
+-